V2AI/Det3D/README.md

 # Det3D

-A general 3D Object Detection codebase in PyTorch
+A general 3D Object Detection codebase in PyTorch.

-## Call for contribution.
-* Support Waymo Dataset.
-* Add other 3D detection / segmentation models, such as VoteNet, STD, etc.

-## Introduction
+## 1. Introduction

 Det3D is the first 3D Object Detection toolbox which provides off the box implementations of many 3D object detection algorithms such as PointPillars, SECOND, PIXOR, etc, as well as state-of-the-art methods on major benchmarks like KITTI(ViP) and nuScenes(CBGS).
 Key features of Det3D include the following aspects: